1. Company overview

 Intangible assets that are acquired by the Company are measured initially at cost.
 After initial recognition, an intangible asset is carried at its cost less any accumulated amortisation and any accumulated impairment loss.

 Subsequent expenditure is capitalised only when it is probable that future economic benefits associated with the specific asset will flow to the Company and the cost of the item can be measured reliably.
-All other expenditure is recognised in profit or loss as incurred.
+All other expenditure is recognised in the statement of profit and loss as incurred.

 Amortisation methods and periods: